Fastest Android Headunit Processor: UIS7862

 UIS7862 Answers

 Yes.
-The UIS7862 is a very fast processor, ideal choice for an android headunit.
+The UIS7862 is a high-speed processor, an ideal choice for an Android headunit.

-No. the UIS7862 processor has 8 ARM cores.
-It is a octacore processor.
+No. The UIS7862 processor has 8 ARM cores and an octa-core processor.

 What’s in a name?

-The unimaginatively named UIS7862 is the latest and greatest processor used in a large majority of the fastest android headunits.
-Having 8 high speed cores and access to an impressive 6Gb of RAM will keep the headunits operating smoothly with anything you can throw at it.
+The unimaginatively named UIS7862 is the latest and greatest processor in most of the fastest Android headunits.
+Having 8 high-speed cores and access to an impressive 6Gb of RAM will keep the headunits operating smoothly with anything you can throw at it.

 PX6 vs UIS7862

-While the PX6 is still a ‘high end’ processor compared with other previous generations of processors used in headunits the UIS7862 is quicker and is able to access more RAM.
-Having a faster headunit is nice to use, less frustrating when switching between apps and will have the extra needed for the future apps, yet to be written.
+While the PX6 is still a ‘high-end’ processor compared with other previous generations of processors used in headunits, the UIS7862 is quicker and can access more RAM.
+A faster headunit is nice to use, less frustrating when switching between apps, and will have the extra needed for future apps yet to be written.

-This makes the headunit experience much like the phone of today and less like that of a few years ago.
+This makes the headunit experience much like today’s phone and less like a few years ago.

 The UMS512 vs UIS7862

 The UniSoc UMS512 is based on the same 8 cores as the UIS7862.
-The Two ARM A75 and Six ARM A55 cores give the Octacore configuration and is identical to the UIS7862.
-It has the same specifications as the UIS7862 and benchmark at very similar speed.
+The Two ARM A75 and Six ARM A55 cores give the Octacore configuration and are identical to the UIS7862.
+It has the same specifications as the UIS7862 and benchmarks at similar speeds.

 Should you upgrade?

-The UIS chip will be upgraded or surpassed in the future and that may be a better time to upgrade.
+The UIS chip will be upgraded or surpassed, which may be a better time to upgrade.

-There are universals and custom fit androids that feature the new UIS7862 chip, take look at them here on Ali Express.
+There are universal and custom-fit Androids that feature the new UIS7862 chip; look at them here on Ali Express.

-The new UIS7862 chip is often coupled to a generous 6Gb of RAM.
-This extra RAM is always useful for future proofing.
+The new UIS7862 chip is often coupled with a generous 6Gb of RAM.
+This extra RAM is always helpful for future-proofing.
 You can never have too much RAM.
-Android is quite RAM hungry but the extra ROM doesn’t have much impact.
-Most users will not use even 64Gb ROM so doubling to 128Gb ROM is not a great improvement, even if it makes the figures look better.
+Android is quite RAM-hungry, but the extra ROM doesn’t impact much.
+Most users will not even use 64Gb ROM, so doubling to 128Gb ROM is not a significant improvement, even if it makes the figures look better.

 Optical Out

-A common extra found on the UIS7862 chip powered headunits is the ‘Optical out’ feature.
-The audio output for an external amplifier by coax and optical helps to increase the compatibility for the universal fit android headunits.
-If you need this feature, it is available as standard on many of the faster headunits.
+A standard extra found on the UIS7862 chip-powered headunits is the ‘Optical out’ feature.
+The audio output for an external amplifier by coax and optical helps to increase the compatibility for the universal fit Android headunits.
+If you need this feature, it is available as standard on many faster headunits.

 Overall